Blog

 5. Service initiation — Nursing visits or PDN shifts begin on the authorized start date.

-Common insurance types that cover pediatric home care include commercial plans, TRICARE (for military families at nearby installations), CHIP, Medicaid waiver programs, and VA Community Care.
+Common insurance types that cover pediatric home care include commercial plans, TRICARE for military families, CHIP, Medicaid waiver programs, and VA Community Care.
 Workers compensation may apply when a child's condition results from a covered incident.
 Many families in Summer Creek and Rendon are surprised to discover how much coverage their existing plan provides once proper authorization is in place.
+No contracts are required to begin a care inquiry.

 What to Expect from Your Pediatric Home Care Nurse

-A pediatric home care nurse arriving for the first time will begin with a full nursing assessment — reviewing the physician's orders, the discharge summary from the hospital, and the care plan developed by the RN Director of Nursing who oversees all care plans.
-From that first visit forward, the nurse:
+A pediatric home care nurse arriving for the first visit will begin with a full nursing assessment.
+The nurse reviews the physician's orders, the discharge summary from the hospital, and the care plan developed by the Registered Nurse Director of Nursing.
+From that first visit forward, the nurse provides consistent, accountable clinical care at your child's side.

 • Performs clinical tasks as ordered — wound care, medication administration, tube feedings, suctioning, monitoring, IV therapy if applicable